agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step6.md

 So we now it works if you dont break the code..
 However what happens in the counter case.
 Lets break the code 👿

 Enter the file `src/App.js` and replace the word *function* from line 4 to whatever word you want and then push your changes to Github.
 This will definately break the code and you can see in the Travis CI dashboard under the column JOB LOG what went wrong.
-When a build fails you should also be able to see a red symbol in both Github and the Travis CI dashboard as seen in the images below.
+When a build fails you should also be able to see a red color ❌ in both Github and the Travis CI dashboard as seen in the images below.

 *Travis CI dashboard:*